“Coming this fall” is what the macOS Monterey product page states. Well, fall is here, and Monterey is expected to be released soon.

 Your 2015 MacBook Air may run Monterey, but you can forget about all of these features mentioned above.
 Your expensive 2019 Mac Pro can run Monterey, but even with all that power, can not use most of the above-mentioned features.
 There are a lot of Monterey features that will be released at a later date with software updates, and we don’t know if they will have similar restrictions.

 So really think it through.
 If you want the latest flashiest new features, make sure your Mac can make use of them.

 This one is so broad I’m not going to give specific examples but any software you use, plugins for software, etc. Make sure they work on Monterey if you decide to upgrade.
 Don’t just assume “if it works on Big Sur, it’ll work on Monterey” as it might not.
 Or maybe you’re happily cruising along on macOS El Capitan or High Sierra and figured, “let’s try out this new Monterey thingy”, more than likely, a ton of your software will no longer work after upgrading.

 So do your research.
 Visit the software developer’s website and look up your versions and their compatibility with Monterey.

 The right time to upgrade

 If macOS Monterey is released to the public tomorrow, do you upgrade right away?
-Common sense says “hell no!”.
-There will be bugs, there will be more bugs and there will be other bugs on top of that.
-Keep in mind, since 2011, you the end user has been the primary tester for every macOS release.
+Common sense says, “hell no!”.
+There will be bugs, there will be more bugs, and there will be other bugs on top of that.
+Keep in mind, since 2011, you, the end-user, have been the primary tester for every macOS release.
 Apple has committed to a yearly release schedule and does not have the time or resources to test as thoroughly as they used to in the pre-Steve Jobs days.
-And even back then, there were plenty of bugs in the first releases of new OS as it’s impossible for Apple to test every single software and hardware combination out there.
+And even back then, there were plenty of bugs in the first releases of new OS as Apple can’t test every single software and hardware combination out there.

 So I recommend waiting.
 Wait until macOS Monterey 12.1 is released, at least, before considering the upgrade.